 Why We Don't Use Cheap Fabrics

-Customers occasionally ask why we only use marine grade fabric when upholstering boat interiors and cushions.
+Customers sometime ask why we only use marine grade fabric when upholstering boat interiors and cushions.
 The pics below help illustrate why.
-The first two show a standard grade red vinyl purchased by a customer to reupholster his boat cushions.
+The first one shows a standard grade red vinyl purchased by a customer to reupholster his boat cushions.
 The vinyl looks and feels great, but look what happened when we stitched through the material.